heshamz/python-inject/README.md

 ```

 ## Added new feature
+## Binding to Type:
-## Creating new instance every time:
+## Creating new instance every time for the bind to type:

 ```python
 import inject